 When it comes to deciding between the above-mentioned stove types, external factors do play a significant role in the selection such as fire bans and fuel availability on longer treks.
 When choosing between the different options give some thought to your complete cooking system and how it will all fit together when packed.
 For example, will you always eat out of your cook pot and will your fuel source, utensils, and windscreen fit inside your cook pot when packed?
 That’s many some people prefer using a Jetboil or an MSR Windburner because they pack up so well.

 The lightest stove options, by far, are using a wood stove and solid fuel, often together since solid fuel is a good backup if it rains.
 But they’re also slower and a little messier, with soot and ash, which is probably why they’re the least popular.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.